patmaddox/ex_freebsd/README.md

 - MANIFEST conflict for `<app> <app>-ci-*`
 - run as non-privileged user
 - document epmd usage (run it as a service, not automatically by package)
+- build package as part of a release